Computing at Pendle

 Our vision is for all teachers and learners in our school to become confident users of ICT so that they can develop the skills, knowledge and understanding which enables them to use appropriate computing resources effectively as powerful tools for teaching & learning.
-The curriculum is taught through half termly units, with one half term per year being dedicated to e-safety.
+The curriculum is taught through half termly units, each one incorporating e-safety activities and advice throughout.
 We firmly believe that teaching pupils to use the internet and online games responsibly are positive values for life.
 These values are built upon and re-enforced throughout a child's life at Pendle.

-All children have a weekly session in our ICT suite, to ensure full coverage of the national curriculum computing requirements.
+All children have a weekly session in our ICT suite, to ensure full coverage of the national curriculum computing requirements, from Computer Science to Digital Literacy and Information Technology.
 Thanks to a school investment in Apple iPads, technology is becoming more widely embedded across all aspects of the curriculum and this is an area for further development this year.

 We continue to provide the children with extra-curricular activities to broaden and improve the abilities of our talented pupils, through the weekly Code Club, Creative Club (drawing on iPads) and the Garage Band group.

 We follow an adapted version of the NCCE scheme.
 Here is Pendle's journey through Computing from Y1-Y6.